AmadeusITGroup/sonar-stash/README.md

 **Stash issue threshold** (sonar.stash.issue.threshold): To limit the number of issue pushed to Stash.

-**Stash issue severity threshold** (sonar.stash.issue.severity.threshold): To push issues of specified or higher severity to Stash.
-By default, all issues are pushed (threshold: INFO).
+**Stash issue severity threshold** (sonar.stash.issue.severity.threshold): Defines minimum issue severity to create diff-view comments for.
+Overview comment will still contain all severities.
+By default, all issues are pushed to Stash.

 **Stash timeout** (sonar.stash.timeout): To timeout when Stash Rest api does not replied with expected.